shoaibhussaini/shoaib01/README.md

 =================================================
 if [ "$cm_src_dest" != "-" ]; then
   # Split SERVER_PORT into an array-like list of ports
+  # This will be a single item array if there's no delimiter
   ports=(${SERVER_PORT//|/ })

   for cm_item in ${cm_src_dest//,/ } ; do